napsda/napsda.github.io/ansible/links/multi-cloud.md

-# Multi-CLoud demo
+# Multi-Cloud demo

 The multi-cloud demo (workflow) consists of:
 1. Provision VMs in (1) Azure and (2) AWS
 1. In AWS configure an Apache server, in Azure an IIS server.
 1. Post in slack channel that multi-cloud workflow has finished.
 1. If any of the process fails (for example if the cloud availability is full) tear down in that cloud.

 ## Takeaways